Introduction

 What are the common mistakes to avoid when furring?

-Yes, avoid improper spacing, neglecting moisture barriers, and using inadequate materials, as these can compromise the effectiveness of furring.
+Avoid improper spacing, skipping moisture barriers, and using subpar materials, as these issues can undermine the effectiveness of your furring.